Allan Little: Awards

 Little has won several awards including a Gold Sony Radio Award for Reporter of the Year in 1992, Amnesty International Reporter of the Year in 1992, Bayeux-Calvados Radio War Correspondent of the Year in 1994, a Sony Documentary Gold Award in 2000, and the Grierson Premier TV Documentary Award in 2001.

 In 2008 Little won the UACES/Thomson Reuters Reporting Europe prize.
+In 2012 he was the fourth recipient of the Charles Wheeler Award for Outstanding Contribution to Broadcast Journalism.

 Personal life

 He married journalist and broadcaster Sheena McDonald on 21 June 2006.